pmarkette/frontend-nanodegree-resume/README.md

-# My Resume

 http://pmarkette.github.io/frontend-nanodegree-resume/

-This is an online resume that showcases my ability to use JavaScript to dynamically build a web page.
-For this Udacity project I was provided with pre-written HTML and CSS templates.
-I created all data in JSON, then wrote functions that combine the data with the HTML and CSS templates to dynamically build the DOM.
+For this project I wrote all the data in JSON, then used javascript and jQuery to dynamically build the DOM.